 The reign of Peter the Great was very successful.
-He thoughtfully expanded the borders of his country in the 20th year of the Northern War; took over Estonia, Latvia, and Lithuania from Sweden and add to his lands.
-Peter I, innovator, supporter of science and development, founded St. Petersburg as a window into Europe to build a European like Russian city, to control the newly occupied lands and trade relations from the west.
-The city's first building is the Peter and Paul Fortresses.
+He thoughtfully expanded the borders of his country in the 20th year of the Northern War; took over Estonia, Latvia, and Lithuania from Sweden and added to his lands.
+Peter I, innovator, a supporter of science and development, founded St. Petersburg as a window into Europe to build a European like Russian city, to control the newly occupied lands and trade relations from the west.
+The city's first building is Peter and Paul Fortresses.
 It is designed by Domenico Trezzini, an Italian-Swedish architect on the island of "hare" at the coast of the Neva River, and Peter the Great put a stone in the building.

 Peter was in love with the city he founded.
 He moved his throne and began to live in this city, the construction of which started in 1703, ten years later.
 About 40,000 people were involved in the creation of the town.
 Some of them died during the construction and were buried in the foundation of the city.
 Peter the Great wanted to see St. Petersburg as an already populated city and ordered that every province provide deportation of some families from its territory.
 By 1725 it has become the second-largest city in Russia.

 However, you know the infamous story of the throne: The younger grandson of Peter the Great moved the capital back to Moscow as soon as he came to power.
 Nevertheless, his grandson died at a very young age, and Anna, the daughter of the former king, Peter's sick brother, became Empress.
 As her uncle, Anna, "owner of the dark era," was inclined to the art and moved the capital to St. Petersburg and continued to build the infrastructure of the city that attracts millions of tourists today.